kjmcgrinder/Bits-N-Bytes/README.md

 # Bits-N-Bytes
-Final Project for RAD Course based on Emma's Small Engines Case.
+<b>Final Project for RAD Course based on Emma's Small Engines Case.</b>

-Documents:
+<b>Documents:</b>

-  Contains files detailing the project requirements.
+&nbsp;Contains files detailing the project requirements.

-Presentations:
+<b>Presentations:</b>

-  Contains all powerpoint presentations we have currently presented in PROG-1180
+&nbsp;Contains all powerpoint presentations we have currently presented in PROG-1180

-Source:
+<b>Source:</b>

-  Contains all of the project source code
+&nbsp;Contains all of the project source code

-Source/EmmasEngines:
+<b>Source/EmmasEngines:</b>

-  The main project is an ASP.NET Web Form
+&nbsp;The main project is an ASP.NET Web Form

-Source/EmmasEnginesLibrary:
+<b>Source/EmmasEnginesLibrary:</b>

-  The library used to connect to the dataset
+&nbsp;The library used to connect to the dataset

-Source/Graphics:
+<b>Source/Graphics:</b>

-  Contains all pictures and other miscellanious graphical resources for the project
+&nbsp;Contains all pictures and other miscellanious graphical resources for the project